Cornerstone-OnDemand/modelkit/README.md

 ## Quickstart

-`modelkit` provides a straightforward and consister way to wrap your prediction  code in a `Model` class:
+`modelkit` provides a straightforward and consistent way to wrap your prediction  code in a `Model` class:

 ```python
 from modelkit import Model